-Recent studies on a high resolution human and mouse Hi-C dataset have discovered that the genome organization can be further divided into megabase-long and evolutionarily conserved topological domains (TADs), with high frequencies of intra-domain chromatin interactions but infrequent inter-domain chromatin interactions (Nora et al. [2012], Dixon et al. [2012]).
-More recently, ? have demonstrated that the cell-type-specific chromatin organization seems to occur at the sub-megabase scale involving different ligation proteins and epigenomic mechanisms.
+Recent studies on a high resolution human and mouse Hi-C dataset have discovered that the genome organization can be further divided into megabase-long and evolutionarily conserved topological domains (TADs), with high frequencies of intradomain chromatin interactions but infrequent inter-domain chromatin interactions (Nora et al. [2012], Dixon et al. [2012]).
+More recently, Phillips-Cremins et al. [2013] have demonstrated that the cell-type-specific chromatin organization seems to occur at the sub-megabase scale involving different ligation proteins and epigenomic mechanisms.